Clinical and molecular predictors of pain

-This project focuses on helping to foretell two key concerns for women with endometriosis: (i) those who are unlikely to benefit from surgery, and (ii) those likely to have pregnancy complications.
-The goal is to provide information to doctors and patients so that they can make decisions regarding appropriate pain treatment for each patient, and so they are aware of potential health issues to mother and child/children so that appropriate interventions can be planned.
+This project focuses on helping to foretell which people are most likely to benefit from surgery.
+The goal is to provide information to doctors and patients so that they can make decisions regarding appropriate pain treatment for each patient.

 Patient-Reported Outcome Measure of Dyspareunia in Endometriosis